 Georgia College & State University has officially been named The Peach State’s “Public Liberal Arts University.”
-As such, it provides to over 7,000 students a solid core curriculum and myriad different majors.
+As such, it provides over 7,000 students with a solid core curriculum and myriad different majors.
 Perhaps not surprisingly, Georgia College has graduated quite a few alumni who are notable for liberal arts-type accomplishments.
 These include the writer Flannery O’Connor, bestselling author Sherrilyn Kenyon, and historian Helen Matthews Lewis.

 Keene State College

 Founded in 1909 as a teacher’s college, Keene State College is now one of the country’s best public liberal arts colleges.
 Keene offers more than 40 undergraduate degrees in the liberal arts, sciences, and social sciences.
 Some of the most popular majors include music, education, psychology, journalism, architecture, and communication, to name but a few.
 Interestingly, Keene recently became the very first accredited university in the country to offer a bachelor’s degree in Holocaust and Genocide Studies.
 Keene State College was listed by The Princeton Review as one of “The Best Northeastern Colleges.”